Summary

 - Nurse-on-Call Tel.
 1300 60 60 24

-- Epilepsy Action Australia have produced animated seizure first-aid videos for adults and children.
+- Epilepsy Action Australia have animated seizure first-aid videos for adults and children

 - The National Epilepsy Support Service (NESS) Tel.
-1300 761 487 – available Mon to Sat, 9 am to 7 pm (AEST) to provide support and information across Australia.
-Email: support@epilepsysmart.org.au
+1300 761 487 or email: support@epilepsysmart.org.au – available for support and information

 - Delpisheh A, Veisani Y, Sayehmiri K and Fayyazi A 2014, ‘Febrile seizures: etiology, prevalence, and geographical variation’, Iranian Journal of Child Neurology, vol. 8, no. 3, pp. 30–37.